The best free AI tools you can try right now

-If you’re more of a musician than a sketcher, then AI Duet might suit you better.
+If you’re more of a musician than a sketcher, AI Duet might suit you better.
 Built by an engineer at Google, AI Duet puts a keyboard down at the bottom of your screen and produces an automatically generated response based on what you play on it.
 You can click the keys on your screen, hit them on your keyboard, or even connect a MIDI keyboard to your computer.

 A traditional approach to a project like this would have involved a programmer coding in hundreds or even thousands of responses to specific patterns a user might play.
 But AI Duet comes up with its own responses based on a huge database of tunes it has trained on.
 This gives the program the ability to generate melodies that match a user’s input without any specific instructions.

-This is another example of how AI can work in tandem with artists to produce new creations, whether that’s for movie soundtracks or background music in games.
+This is another example of how AI can work with artists to produce new creations, whether that’s for movie soundtracks or background music in games.
 Theoretically, you could rework one riff an endless amount of times.

 It is as simple as typing out what you want to see in the box at the top and clicking Draw.
 As far as free AI tools go, it couldn’t be much more straightforward.

 You can combine two of your favorite fictional characters in a setting of your choosing, or reimagine a famous work of art in a different style— you’ll soon figure out which prompts work best.